RickStrahl/Westwind.AspnetCore.LiveReload/LiveReloadServer/README.md

 ## Razor Files
 LiveReloadServer has **basic Razor Pages support**, which means you can create **single file, inline Razor content in Razor pages** as well as use Layout, Partials, ViewStart etc. in the traditional Razor Pages project hierarchy.
 As long as **all code** is inside of `.cshtml` Razor pages it should work.

+> #### Slow First Time Razor Startup
+> First time Razor Page startup can be slow.
+Cold start requires the Razor Runtime to load the compiler and related resources so the very first page hit can take a few seconds before the Razor page renders.
+Subsequent page compilation is faster but still 'laggy' (few hundred ms), and previously compiled pages run very fast at pre-compiled speed.

 ### No Compiled C# Code
 However, there's **no support for code behind razor models** or  **loose C# .cs compilation** as runtime compilation outside of Razor is not supported.
 All dynamic compilable code has to live in Razor `.shtml` content.